HeyItsJun/tarot-glossary/README.md

-# Sakoen Dictionary
+# Tarot Card Glossary

 Personal project.
-Local dictionary for the 'Sakoen' constructed language.
+Local glossary for all cards in a standard tarot deck.

-Status: work in progress (still adding words).
+Status: almost finished (needs polishing).